 If the submittal meets the conditions of the Contract, the Consultant will retain one copy for record purposes, and forward the other copies to the appropriate parties.

 If the Consultant determines that the submittal does not meet the requirements of the Contract and is therefore considered unacceptable, the Consultant will retain one copy and return the remaining copies with review comments to the Contractor, and will require that the submittal be corrected and resubmitted.

+The Consultant will distribute electronic copies to the Region and Contractor.

 Distribution:

-One copy furnished to the Region’s project representative.
+One electronic copy furnished to the Region’s project representative.

-One copy retained in the Consultant’s file.
+One electronic copy retained in the Consultant’s file.

-One copy furnished to the Region
+One electronic copy furnished to the Region.

 Certificates: